rahamath18/Account-Microservice/README.md

-## Account Microservice Example Development using SpringBoot 2.2.2 and Hibernate 5.1.0
+## Account Microservice Example Development using SpringBoot 2.2.2, Hibernate 5.1.0 and MySql 5.7.12

 ### Used technology stack in this example